JackFurby/Bootscout-theme/README.md

 ------------------

-**Bootscout is a simple WordPress theme styled for scout websites in the UK using Bootstrap.**
+**Bootscout is a simple WordPress theme styled for scouting websites in the UK using Bootstrap.**

 ## Features